facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 First of all we will try to understand what it is for, then we will try to do some additional reasoning, and finally we will talk about of comments on the web.

-The concept that expresses the keyword final is that a class can not be extended, the decision must be taken by the programmer in the design stage utilizing just the **final**.
+The concept that expresses the final keyword is that a class cannot be extended, the decision must be taken by the programmer in the design stage utilizing just the **final**.

 There are situations in which extension by inheritance is a good solution, others where it is not possible and others where it is wrong.
 The keyword **final** is a "tool" given to the programmer to express this constraint.